 Behind the Candelabra (2013)

 A docudrama about Liberace and his relationship with Scott Thorson.
 It touches on their personal lives, surgeries in his life and with his partner and Liberace’s career as a pianist.
-The plastic surgery scenes show nose and face lift procedures graphically.
-There’s a lot of scenes that deal with diet pill addiction and cocaine.
+The plastic surgery scenes show nose and facelift procedures graphically.
+There are a lot of scenes that deal with diet pill addiction and cocaine.

 Breast Men (1997)

-A docudrama about the invention of the Silicon implant in the 1960’s.
+A docudrama about the invention of the Silicon implant in the 1960s.
 The story progresses very quickly in the first 15 minutes.
 For such an interesting story it can be a little plain but that’s a good thing.
-If it was flasher it would have been awkward to view.
-The time period setting and the trial and error approach to the procedure is effective on how difficult it was to succeed.
-The cutaway scenes of women who perceiving had the surgery and have something good and bad to say.
+If it was a flasher it would have been awkward to view.
+The time period setting and the trial and error approach to the procedure are effective on how difficult it was to succeed.
+The cutaway scenes of women who perceive had the surgery and have something good and bad to say.

 Dark Passage (1947)

 A criminal who just escaped from prison goes to an underground plastic surgeon for a new face to disguise himself from the police while hunting under who really murdered his wife.
 The majority of the movie uses a combination of creative filming techniques.
 It uses long shots away from criminal Vincent Parry (Humphrey Bogart) hiding his face in each shot with angles and shadows.
-It also uses point of view filming where the camera is in the point of view of Vincent Parry himself throughout the whole film.
-It’s a great suspenseful film especially for video gamer and anyone who liked Batman (1989).
+It also uses point-of-view filming where the camera is in the point of view of Vincent Parry himself throughout the whole film.
+It’s a great suspenseful film especially for video game enthusiasts and anyone who liked Batman (1989).